TriviaOn this page

 Trains with more than one name

-The 2395/2396 train between Rajendra Nagar and Ajmer was called the Ibadat Express (Ibadat = 'worship', from the Ajmer Sharif shrine).
-However, from some time in 2003, the IR official site has been showing the name Ziyarat Express (Ziyarat = 'pilgrimage') for the Ajmer - Rajendra Nagar direction of the train, and the old name Ibadat Express for the opposite direction.
-This may be the only instance of a train with different names in each direction.
-It's not clear whether the name Ibadat Express was intended to be retired and only continues to show up because of a clerical error.
+In the past the 12395/12396 train between Rajendra Nagar and Ajmer was called the Ibadat Express (Ibadat = 'worship', from the Ajmer Sharif shrine).
+However, from some time in 2003, the IR official site started been showing the name Ziyarat Express (Ziyarat = 'pilgrimage') for the Ajmer - Rajendra Nagar direction of the train, and the old name Ibadat Express for the opposite direction.

 Trains sharing the same number

 Numbers for trains were of course often shared by several trains before the introduction of the 4-digit universal numbers.
 Now, apart from cases of splitting trains, sectional carriages and so on where train numbers may be shared by portions of a rake that go to different destinations, train numbers are not shared by different trains.

 An odd case of two trains sharing the same number existed in the year 2000, when the Howrah-Jodhpur Exp. via Patna was numbered 2313/2314 for its runs on Mondays when it was supposed to share timings with the Himgiri Exp.
 This scheduled train never actually materialised although it was in official timetables.
 Within the same railway budget year, the Sealdah Rajdhani was introduced with the 2313/2314 numbers, without official notification of the withdrawal of the first train.